Classification of $2$-component virtual links up to $\Xi$-moves: Abstract

 \section{Abstract}

-The $\Xi$-move is a local move which refines the usual forbidden moves in virtual knot theory.
-This move was introduced by Taniguchi and the second author, who showed that it characterizes the information contained by the odd writhe of virtual knots, a fundamental invariant defined by Kauffman.
+The $\Xi$-move is a local move generated by forbidden moves in virtual knot theory.
+This move was introduced by Taniguchi and the second author, who showed that it characterizes the odd writhe of virtual knots, which is a fundamental invariant defined by Kauffman.
 In this paper, we extend this result by classifying $2$-component virtual links up to $\Xi$-moves, using refinements of the odd writhe and linking numbers.